Gum Spring United Methodist Church

 Summary: The GSUMC Bell Choir leads us in worship during the year and carries a musical message of love to care facilities in the Richmond area.
 Each year, the Bell Choir plays at Colonial Williamsburg’s “Grand Illumination” to open the Christmas Season.

 Summary: The Adult choir leads us in worship most Sundays.
 The choir traditionally sings Christmas and Easter cantatas, as well as provides special music for Homecoming and other special occasions.

 Summary: The senior adults from several local churches meet each month for a time of fellowship, learning, and lunch.

 Meetings: Third Thursday of each month (except Jan and Feb), 10:00 a.m.

 Summary: All youth from 6th to 12th grade are invited to join in.
 Besides the weekly meeting of fellowship, learning, games, and food, the youth are active in mission projects.
-Last summer, they went to Valodsta, Georgia to make housing improvements to those in need.
+Each summer, they choose a mission emphasis.
+These can be work camps where they perform building repairs/improvements or other types of projects as they are presented to them.
 During the school year, they serve locally, with projects such as wheelchair ramps and yard work.

 While skilled laborers are appreciated, we have opportunities for volunteers of all skill levels.

 Homecoming is celebrated on the first Sunday of August.
 We have a guest preacher and a wonderful potluck meal after the 11 o’clock service.
 Many former members return to join us in worship and fellowship.

 Revival is held on Monday - Wednesday nights following Homecoming.
 Come join us for exciting preaching and wonderful music as we seek to revive ourselves in our faith journey.

 Bible Studies occur periodically through the year.
 Contact Pastor Lauren if you are interested.